SwissDataScienceCenter/renku/docs/introduction/reproducibility.rst

 bundling together several technologies:

-* For keeping track of the lineage, our CLI relies heavily on the Common Workflow Language. :ref:`Here <cwl>` you can learn more about our CWL integration.
+* Keeping track of lineage means we can construct `workflows` from your analysis steps. :ref:`Here <workflows>` you can learn more about our automatic workflow generation.
 * For version control, we rely on
   `git <https://git-scm.com/>`_.
 * Your project includes a container specification from day 1.
 Check out these